alphagov/govuk-import-export-prototype/guidance/claim-cap-refund.markdown

 There are 3 ways to put your goods under customs control, either:

 -  make an CAP export refund declaration online
-- fill-in forms [C88 and C88(CAP)CIE](/government/publications/import-and-export-common-agricultural-policy-export-customs-input-of-entry-control-c88-cap-cie) - HMRC will then put the data into NES for you when your goods are at the border
+- fill-in forms [C88 and C88(CAP)CIE](/government/publications/import-and-export-common-agricultural-policy-export-customs-input-of-entry-control-c88-cap-cie) - HMRC will then put the data into NES for you when your goods are at the border [SME question: where do you send the forms?]
 - use [simplified scheduling procedures](#simplified-scheduling-procedure)

 ####Make an CAP export refund declaration online

-Under Customs’ New Export System (NES) exporters and agents can [make an CAP export refund declaration online](https://govuk-import-export.herokuapp.com/guide/declare-exporting-goods-from-eu/overview.html).
+Under Customs’ New Export System (NES) exporters and agents can [make an export declaration online](https://govuk-import-export.herokuapp.com/guide/declare-exporting-goods-from-eu/overview.html).

 You’ll need to include in your declaration the: